These four weighted blankets help ease anxiety and sleeplessness

 Here are our favorite blankets.

 It’s not an understatement to say that this duvet has changed my life.
 Brooklinen has created a comforter filled with glass microbeads that’s constructed to ensure that the weight is evenly distributed.
-This is important because the blanket stays in place on the bed, rather than sliding off.
+This is important because the blanket stays in place on the bed, rather than sliding off like some other blankets I’ve tried.
 The exterior is made from soft, breathable cotton, so heat from your body doesn’t get trapped underneath.
 Brooklinen recommends using a blanket that is roughly 10% of your body weight.
 I tried the king-sized version that is cleverly designed to weigh 15 pounds on one side and 20 pounds on the other, so that my husband and I can each lie under the right amount of weight.
 Since I’ve used this blanket I have slept much longer every night—usually more than eight hours.
 And I’ve woken up feeling more refreshed and productive.
 It has been a game-changer for me.

 This startup creates knitted blankets that weigh between 15 and 20 pounds.
 Editor Aimee Rawlins likes the 20-pound version of this blanket because it is aesthetically pleasing and improved her sleep.
 “I tend to be a thrasher while I sleep, and the weighted blanket seemed to essentially hold me in place—forcing my mind and body into stillness,” she says.
 The blanket seemed to send her into a deeper sleep, and she woke up feeling rested.
 Since this blanket is braided in a loose weave, it encourages a lot of airflow, which might be good in the summer.
 But in the colder months, Rawlins recommends using it with additional covers.
 “This isn’t a blanket to use on its own, but is great on top of a solid comforter,” she says.